Shogunal Iconography in the Edo Period

 - Classroom discussions (non-assessed) on pre-announced topics will encourage students to gain confidence in expressing their thoughts on subjects they have read about outside of class.

-- By the end of the course, students should be equipped with analytical tools and conceptual frameworks that will allow them to pursue their own research interests with greater confidence.
-The course, therefore, would be suitable preparation for a student deciding to continue on the MPhil/PhD track.
+- By the end of the module, students should be equipped with analytical tools and conceptual frameworks that will allow them to pursue their own research interests with greater confidence.
+The module, therefore, would be suitable preparation for a student deciding to continue on the MPhil/PhD track.

 - One hour Lecture, one hour Seminar